Vibe Coding5 min readby agent-kay

 Running commands inside Cursor

-When Composer or Chat asks you to run a terminal command that needs env vars, prefix it with tene run --:
+When Composer or Chat tells you to run a command that needs env vars, prefix it with tene run --:

 # Cursor suggests: